Facebook Facing New Privacy Flap After Glitch Made 14 Million Users’ Posts Public

 — Mashable (@mashable) June 7, 2018

-The bug occurred while Facebook was testing a feature called “Featured Items” that allows users to spotlight certain posts on their page.
-“Featured Items” are only meant to affect public posts but Facebook accidentally applied it to all user posts, Techcrunch reports.
+The bug occurred while Facebook was testing a feature called “Featured Items,” which allows users to spotlight certain posts on their page.
+“Featured Items” are only meant to affect public posts, but Facebook accidentally applied it to all user posts, Techcrunch reports.

 Facebook has been in hot water about their policies as they relate to privacy and the protection of user data.
-In May, Facebook CEO, Mark Zuckerberg appeared before the European Parliament to answer questions related to the Cambridge Analytica scandal and other issues.
-As The Verge notes, Cambridge Analytica is an analytics and data-mining firm that has been accused of using Facebook as a tool to access user data and influence the 2016 US presidential election.
-According to The Verge, the strategies that Analytica reportedly used are violations of Facebooks Terms of Service but the company denies that they did anything wrong.
+In May, Facebook CEO Mark Zuckerberg appeared before the European Parliament to answer questions related to the Cambridge Analytica scandal and other issues.
+As The Verge notes, Cambridge Analytica is an analytics and data-mining firm that has been accused of using Facebook as a tool to access user data and influence the 2016 U.S. presidential election.
+According to The Verge, the strategies that Analytica reportedly used are violations of Facebooks Terms of Service, but the company denies that they did anything wrong.